Price | 2000-80000 USD |

 Supplier Reputation and Technical Support

-These are complex industrial machines.
-Make sure the supplier has a strong reputation.
-They should be able to provide good technical support.
-They also need to have a reliable supply of spare parts like dies and rollers.
+These machines are very complicated for industry.
+Check to see if the supplier has a good name.
+They should be able to give you good technical help.
+They also need to be able to get spare parts like dies and rollers when they need them.

 Insider Tips for Success